The Kids Are All Right (2010)

 Spoiler – Only read the following if you have seen the movie.

-There are two situations in this movie that I’d like to talk about further.
-The first is the affair that takes place between Paul and Jules.
-There wouldn’t be many people in the audience who would want this to happen because the second this occurs, we know how badly this will hurt Nic, Joni, and Laser if discovered.
+There are two situations in this movie I’d like to discuss further.
+The first is the affair between Paul and Jules.
+There wouldn’t be many people in the audience who would want this to happen, because the second this happened, we’d know how badly it would hurt Nic, Joni, and Laser if discovered.
 While Jules and Paul understand that this will affect the other three if this secret is found, it seems that Jules is fully aware of what she is doing, whereas Paul is not.
-Jules initiates this affair, and while Paul does nothing to stop it, Jules seems like she has much more to lose.
+Jules initiates this affair, and while Paul does nothing to stop it, Jules seems to have much more to lose.
 I wasn’t as impressed with Annette Bening’s performance as most people were (hence her Academy Award nomination and Golden Globe win).
 Still, I thought all of the emotions she felt and how they poured out of her with such passion after learning of the affair were very real.
-It’s hard for me to understand how one person would even consider taking another back after being hurt so badly.
-I know people do it, and I guess you might not know what you would do until you are in a situation like that, but I don’t see how you don’t immediately rid yourself of that person.
+It’s hard for me to understand how anyone would even consider taking another person back after being hurt so badly.
+I know people do it, and you might not know what you would do until you are in a situation like that, but I don’t see how you don’t immediately rid yourself of that person.

 The other situation is Joni’s first day of college.
 A situation of such magnitude brings a wave of emotions.
-I remember being shocked when my sister told me during my junior year of college that my mom cried all the way home from the minute she, my sister, and my father left after getting me set up at college my first year.
+I remember being shocked when my sister told me, during my junior year of college, that my mom cried all the way home from the moment she, my sister, and my father left after getting me set up at college my first year.
 Then, four years later, I saw how strong my mom was when she, my father, and I moved my sister to Virginia Tech.
-As we were leaving her room, my mom hugged her, gave her a big smile, and told her to call later that night just as she had any other time she had said goodbye to my sister for an extended period.
+As we were leaving her room, my mom hugged her, gave her a big smile, and told her to call later that night, just as she had whenever she said goodbye to my sister for an extended period.
 But ten seconds later, as soon as she was out of sight, my mom began crying and cried the entire four hours back home.
 So, the scene where Nic and Jules say goodbye to Joni looks pretty heartfelt and very real.
-It seemed very believable that Cholodenko would end the movie with this scene and show that the love Nic and Jules share towards their children will help bring them closer and show how important they are to one another.
+It seemed very believable that Cholodenko would end the movie with this scene, showing that the love Nic and Jules share for their children will bring them closer and how important they are to one another.

 Leave a Reply